grade 4 writing and reading

 Introduce your little reader to some classic childhood literature, with Rudyard Kipling's charming story "The Crab That Played with the Sea."

-Don't let your fourth grader bark up the wrong tree!
-Engage him in a word search filled with tree terms, boosting his attention to detail.
+Don't let your kid bark up the wrong tree!
+Engage him in a word search filled with tree terms, boosting his attention to detail and problem solving skills.

 Can your student correct this passage?
 Have her read through the excerpt and add in the missing punctuation marks.